Review: PicMonkey Online Photo Editor

 While I do LOVE PicMonkey, nothing is without its flaws.
 The biggest one, in my opinion, is the lack of more options for text.
 If you want to create a drop shadow, for example, you have to create a duplicate layer and slightly offset it.
 There’s no option for a stroke (outline) or any kind of gradient.
-This means that you have far fewer good options for text.
+This means that you have far fewer good options for text if your background isn’t a solid color than if you use a more expensive editing program.
 I talk a little about how to overcome these problems in this post about image creation, but really, I would just like PicMonkey to add these options.
 It’s really weird that these aren’t options already, given how many other options available.
 Dear PicMonkey: Stop adding new fonts!
 Give us better options for text!

 The design function allows you to start with a blank slate instead of starting with a photograph of your own.
 After that, all of the options are exactly the same, so no need to go through them again!

 One additional “pro” that I’ll add here, though, is that when you hover on the design button, it brings up a few of the most commonly used options, like the size you need for a Facebook cover photo.